serramatutu/serramatutu.io/content/_index.md

 Here you might find:
 - My attempts at making "art": songs I made :cd:, pictures I took :camera:, pixel art :paintbrush:
 - Posts about computer science, programming and self-hosting :computer:
-- Reports on my cooking experiments
+- Reports on my cooking experiments :cook:
+- Some reflections about my career as a Software Engineer so far :brain:
 - And more!

 I hope you like it!
-If you don't, I honestly don't really care though...

-> citation
-> lorem

 \- Lucas